OpenSats/website/docs/projects/bitcoin_policy_institute.md

 BPI was instrumental in responding to the Biden Executive Order on Digital Assets, providing in-depth reports detailing the benefits of Bitcoin and meeting privately with White House officials to offer guidance on key issues.
 They facilitated a groundbreaking letter to Congress from 21 global human rights leaders explaining how Bitcoin saves lives and protects those facing political repression and economic crisis.
 Moving forward, BPI hopes to bolster its presence in Washington and expand its research and advocacy.

+As part of BPI’s fundraising collaboration with Swan Bitcoin, they are aiming to raise $100k from the pleb community to help support academic research on Bitcoin.

+Campaign Stretch Goals:
+$10,000 - Research Grant to Study Proof of Work's Environmental Impact
+$20,000 - Research Grant to Study Bitcoin's Long-Term Global Impact
+$25,000 - Funding Up to 10 Academic Journal Submissions for BPI Fellows
+$45,000 - “Buying Out” a BPI Fellow’s Courseload (i.e. Paying for a BPI Fellow to take the semester off of teaching and focus on bitcoin research full-time)
+$55,000 - Research Grant to Study Sustainability in Bitcoin Mining
+$75,000 - “Buying Out” a SECOND BPI Fellow’s Courseload
+$80,000 - Funding 10 More Academic Journal Submissions for BPI Fellows
+$100,000 - “Buying Out” a THIRD BPI Fellow’s Courseload

+But academic research is only part of the battle.
+In order to effect change at scale, BPI needs to go toe to toe with the big players in Washington.
+Their ultimate fundraising goal for the calendar year is $1,000,000.

 Fundraising Goals:

-$10k - Research Grant to Study Proof of Work's Environmental Impact

-$20k - Research Grant to Study Bitcoin's Long-Term Global Impact

-$25k - Funding Up to 10 Academic Journal Submissions for BPI Fellows

-$45k - “Buying Out” a BPI Fellow’s Courseload (i.e. Paying for a BPI Fellow to take the semester off of teaching and focus on bitcoin research full-time)

-$55k - Research Grant to Study Sustainability in Bitcoin Mining

-$75k - “Buying Out” a SECOND BPI Fellow’s Courseload

-$80k - Funding 10 More Academic Journal Submissions for BPI Fellows

-$100k - “Buying Out” a THIRD BPI Fellow’s Courseload

-DISCLAIMER: Bitcoin Policy Institute is an organization formed under Section 501(c)(3) of the Internal Revenue Code and accepts unlimited contributions from individuals, corporations, unions, or trade associations.
-Any organizations supportive of this fundraising effort are not legally connected to Bitcoin Policy Institute.
-Bitcoin Policy Institute has ultimate authority to use contributions made to it at its discretion for purposes consistent with its exempt purpose.
-Bitcoin Policy Institute’s status as a 501(c)(3) organization is pending approval by the Internal Revenue Service (IRS).
-In the event that Bitcoin Policy Institute’s tax-exempt status is denied by the IRS, contributions to Bitcoin Policy Institute are not tax deductible for federal income tax purposes.
-Bitcoin Policy Institute will provide prompt notice to its contributors of any developments on its tax-exempt status.
-Anonymous donations will not be eligible for a tax deduction.
+$250,000 - Funds BPI Operations, Research, and Advocacy in DC for 3 Months
+$500,000 - Funds BPI Operations, Research, and Advocacy in DC for 6 Months
+$750,000 - Funds BPI Operations, Research, and Advocacy in DC for 9 Months
+$1,000,000 - Funds BPI Operations, Research, and Advocacy in DC for 12 Months